AaronDavidSchneider/chemcomp_wiki/Object-Structure.md

 ## Design of `chemcomp`:
 `chemcomp` uses modules (objects) that are initialised at the beginning of the simulations.
 Those objects are then constantly updated during the time evolution.
 Variables pointing to other objects are always up-to-date, since python passes objects by reference (see above code example).

+It is highly recommended to use numpy masking if possible.
+Loops should be avoided at any cost!
+Python is very slow when it comes to loops but very efficient if it uses numpy vectoring.

 ### [Disk (click here)](Disk-Module)
 The Disk module has all the physics of the protoplanetary disk included.
 It is possible to create your own disk (for examples of disks see `chemcomp/disks` folder).